 - Does the time of day an email is sent affect the click rate?

-- Are recipients more likely to click a linked image or linked text?
+- Are subscribed contacts more likely to click a linked image or linked text?

-- Do recipients prefer an email that contains a GIF or one with static images?
+- Do subscribed contacts prefer an email that contains a GIF or one with static images?